 Our full ratings detail provides information about how a product/company scores on each indicator, but does not generally provide the raw data that we used in order to assign that attribute score.
 Our ability to disclose the raw data elements behind a score varies by indicator and data source.
 There are three main reasons for this: 1) for company-level data, several of our licensed data providers do not allow republication of their actual raw data 2) for some attributes, our score is driven by a score or grade given by a third-party - the supporting data for that score is not available to us and the raw third-party score would not be meaningful to our users; and 3) for some attributes, our score reflects a review of an extensive amount of data (e.g., the results of searches for information about controversies affecting a company) that would be difficult to republish or even consistently cite via URL in a usable and easy to maintain fashion.

-GoodGuide is in the best position to provide access to raw data when we ourselves are the source - for example, because we collect the data ourselves, we are able to provide access to ingredient-level information that we use to score personal care and household chemical products on Health, or attribute information that we use to score cell phone or cars on Environment.
+GoodGuide is in the best position to provide access to raw data when we ourselves are the source - for example, because we collect the data ourselves, we are able to provide access to ingredient-level information that we use to score personal care and household chemical products on Health, or attribute information that we use to score cell phones on Environment.

 Commitment to Data Quality